Fire Island Lighthouse Beaches

 The entire 32-mile stretch of the Fire Island Atlantic Coast is a beach, and visitors are free to swim anywhere as long as the beach is open (sections are closed periodically for bird and turtle nesting).
 Even the beaches that run in front of the private communities are owned by the National Park Service, so nothing prevents you from walking the entire island along the beach if you so desire.
 It is doubtful, however, than any non-residents use the beaches at the private communities since they are a long way from the nearest parking areas at the very western and eastern ends of Fire Island National Seashore.

 While you can swim anywhere you want to, the National Park Service prefers that visitors swim at the lifeguarded beaches at Sailors Haven and Watch Hill, both of which are best reached by ferry or private boat.
 Lifeguards are on duty on the weekends from Memorial Day weekend until late June, and then daily from through Labor Day.
-Lifeguards are also on duty on the weekends from July 4th through Labor Day at Barrett Beach, plus you can always use the beaches at Robert Moses State Park and Smith Point County Park, which cap the island at both ends and are accessible by vehicle.
+If staffing allows, lifeguards may be on duty on the weekends from July 4th through Labor Day at Barrett Beach, plus you can always use the beaches at Robert Moses State Park and Smith Point County Park, which cap the island at both ends and are accessible by vehicle.
 Many of the private communities also provide lifeguards on the adjacent beaches during the summer.
 The National Park Service specifically mentions the Town of Brookhaven (Davis Park) and the Town of Islip (Atlantique Beach) on its Fire Island National Seashore website.
 But as mentioned, unless you are a resident or renting a home, there’s no real reason to use these beaches.
 None are accessible by vehicle.

 Guests can also swim in the Great South Bay, but it isn’t all that practical.
 Much of the shoreline is covered in tick- and poison ivy-infested vegetation, and there are very few paths down to the bay.

-I’m not sure how well the policing is going because I encountered multiple nude bathers along the Wilderness beaches.
+I’m not sure how well the policing is going because I encountered multiple nude bathers along the Otis Pike Wilderness beaches.
 I will say that the bathers at least had the courtesy to put up privacy fences so they could not be seen, and they do walk a good ways from the populated areas before settling down.
 Others covered themselves up when they saw me coming.

 Beaches in some of the private communities are known for nudity, such as the predominately gay and lesbian towns of Cherry Grove and Fire Island Pines.
 Private communities are not subject to National Park Service regulations, but are instead regulated by the Suffolk County Police.
 They’d have to sneak an undercover cop onto the island to arrest anyone, so needless to say this does not happen.
 The only National Seashore beach that won’t be policed for nudity is the section between Cherry Grove and Fire Island Pines known as the Meatrack.